DISTRICT AND COLLEGE POLICIES

 Examples of Academic Dishonesty (non-inclusive)

-- Copying answers from another student during in-class or online exams and handing them in as one's own.
+- Copying or procuring answers from another student during in-class or online exams and handing them in as one's own.

 - The use of notes, books, dictionaries, or other references during an in-class or online exam that are not authorized by the instructor.